expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ### Creating a new certificate (recommended)

 This will create a new iOS distribution certificate with a password.
-This option won't be available if you've already reached Apple's limits of 2 active certificates in your development account.
+This option won't be available if you've already reached Apple's limit of two active certificates in your developer account.

 ### Revoking existing certificates